 and take every puppy to a beginning obedience class.

-ALL PUPPY BUYERS MUST VISIT OUR HOME AND PICK UP PUPPIES IN PERSON.
+ALL PUPPY BUYERS MUST VISIT MY HOME AND PICK UP PUPPIES IN PERSON.

-If you are interested in purchasing one of our dogs, please fill our a
+interested in purchasing one of my dogs, please email me

 Recommended Labrador books and Recommended puppy items